 Apple kills disc drive on new Mac models, like Macbook Air, MacBook Pro with Retina, Mac Mini with the purpose of launching fashion and lighter computers to customers.
 This change urges DVD collectors to find a solution to rip DVD on Mac without optical drive when they want to copy DVD to digital file for long-time storage or play DVD content on portable devices.
 And, this article will focus on telling you how to rip a DVD on Mac without optical drive using the best DVD ripper for Mac.

 Fast rip general/copy-protected DVD (movies) on Mac without optical drive to MP4, MOV etc, and deliver possible highest video/audio quality.
-It perfectly supports Mac OS X 10.6 Snow Leopard to 10.14 macOS Mojave.
+It perfectly supports Mac OS X 10.6 Snow Leopard to 10.15 macOS Catalina.

 The removal of optical drive prevents us from importing DVD disc to Mac for ripping.
 Therefore, we need to learn how to get DVD content on Mac computers without optical drive at the start.

 Apple officially released a compatible optical drive for Mac, Apple USB SuperDrive with price of $79.
 Some other cheaper Mac external DVD drives ($25-$50) can be found on Amazon, eBay and other online stores.